 Under the Communications Regulation Act (2002) ComReg is obliged to publish a Radio Frequency Plan (“Plan”).
 The Radio Frequency Plan is comprised of a set of tables indicating the services to which each frequency band is allocated (“frequency allocations”) in the radio spectrum and is an essential tool for users of radio frequencies.

-ComReg document 17/34 contains the Radio Frequency Plan at Monday, 3rd May 2017.
+ComReg document 20/58 contains the Radio Frequency Plan as at Tuesday, 7th July 2020.
 References to relevant radio spectrum information which have occurred since this date are provided below.

 The tables in the Plan cover the frequency range from 9 kilohertz (kHz) to 1000 Gigahertz (GHz) divided into the following sections:

 For each frequency band the types of radio services that are permitted for operation and those radio services that are currently in use in that band are detailed.